AminMirlohii/AminMirlohii/README.md

-## Hi there 👋
+## Hi 👋 I'm Amin

 <!--
 **AminMirlohii/AminMirlohii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+Computer Engineering student at the University of Waterloo

+## About Me
+I build full-stack applications with a focus on data, backend systems, and practical machine learning.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...